AlyElhaddad/ThunderboltIoc/README.md

 # 9. Planned for future versions
 ## 9.1.
 Lift the single public constructor restriction.
 As mentioned in the section above, it is feasible and desired to remove this limitation.
 ## 9.2.
-Better source generation exceptional handling
+Better source generation exception handling
 Currently, in the best-case scenario and if you follow the documentation, we shouldn&apos;t worry about source generation exceptions.
 However, upon failing to adhere to the documentation, it is possible that an unhandled exception might arise.
 In such a case, the source generator might (or might not) fail at the whole process.
 When that happens, it is possible that no code gets generated at all (you would get a notification in the build output but you might not notice it).

 It is planned to provide better exception handling so that failure to generate code for a particular service wouldn&apos;t cause the whole process to fail.
 It would also be nice to generate relevant warnings or errors.